 Following the conclusion of the investigation the Title IX Investigator will prepare a written report outlining the facts collected during the investigation.
 The Title IX Investigator will indicate in the written report if the evidence collected throughout the investigation qualifies the incident as a violation of a policy in the Code of Conduct or if there is insufficient evidence to support a violation of the Code of Conduct.
 If the Title IX Investigator determined that there is sufficient evidence to support a violation of the Code of Conduct, the case is referred to the Dean of Students for adjudication through the student conduct process.
-If there is insufficient evidence to support a violation of a policy in the Code of Conduct, the complainant and respondent will be notified simultaneously in writing of the outcome and conclusion of the investigation.
+If there is insufficient evidence to support a violation.
 Both parties have the right to appeal this decision by following the student appeal procedure outlined below.